compuguy/pulsar-neighborhood.github.io/README.md

-# Pulsar Neighborhood web site
+# Pulsar Neighborhood web site mirror

 Welcome to the home for the [Pulsar Neighborhood site](https://pulsar-neighborhood.com).
 This is the source behind the magic.
 As an open community we welcome all ideas and contributions, whether it is a new feature on the site or content you would like to see.